YoinkBird/cyclesafe/report/outline.md

 timing of data
 longevity of data

-Then: how are new features created? e.g. impute mph, create binary categories, etc
+@STUB: Then: how are new features created? e.g. impute mph, create binary categories, etc

 availability:
 ### Data Acquisition
 TODO: this needs to be more along the lines of "which data sources readily exist" or "which were considered"
 the later section 'feature implementation' deals with availability, at which point the choice of data-source can be stated
+@STUB:
 quicknote: use available crash-data, augment with other data sources as necessary and as possible
 primary source: TxDOT data
+ practical assessment: using txdot limited feature csv format is simpler than other more complicated formats, e.g. NIST or txdot csv with all features.

 <!-- 3 Data Exploration -->